James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 Burke, Tony, ed.
 New Testament Apocrypha, Vol. 3: More Noncanonical Scriptures.
 Grand Rapids, Mich.: Eerdmans, 2023.
 683 pp. Hb; $85.
 Link to Eerdmans

-Before the first volume in this series, the standard collection of Christian noncanonical Christian literature was The New Testament Apocrypha (edited by M. R. James in 1924) and updated by Wilhelm Schneemelcher, New Testament Apocrypha (Vol. 1: Gospels and Related Writings; Vol. 2: Writings Relating to the Apostles Apocalypses).
+Before the first volume in this series, the standard collection of noncanonical Christian literature was The New Testament Apocrypha (edited by M. R. James in 1924), which was updated by Wilhelm Schneemelcher, New Testament Apocrypha (Vol. 1: Gospels and Related Writings; Vol. 2: Writings Relating to the Apostles Apocalypses).
 J. K. Elliot’s New Testament Apocrypha (Oxford, 1993) expanded the collection of Christian Apocrypha.
 New Testament Apocrypha Volume 3 continues this tradition by collecting texts not already found in these earlier works.

 New Testament Apocrypha Volume 3